Hoarding house cleaning dangers

 The Importance of Wearing Personal Protective Equipment (PPE)

 Using personal protective equipment (PPE) is crucial when cleaning a hoarder’s house.
 The heightened exposure to dust, allergens, and hazardous materials can trigger asthma attacks, allergic reactions, and other health issues.
 PPE shields cleanup crews from numerous health risks in a hoarder’s environment.
+Having the right tools and equipment, including PPE, is essential to ensure both safety and efficiency during cleanup.
 Gloves, masks, goggles, and coveralls help mitigate exposure to health risks during hoarding cleanups.

 Using and disposing of PPE correctly ensures maximum protection and prevents contamination.
 PPE should fit securely to avoid exposing skin to hazardous materials.
 Covering all exposed skin with PPE maximizes protection against health risks.